-- 7.3.2.1 Develop an updated, detailed inventory of coastal structures in Pleasant Bay.
-The inventory should generate information sufficient for GIS mapping of structures. - 7.3.2.2 Develop a detailed inventory of non-structural coastal management solutions.
+7.3.2.1 Develop a detailed inventory of coastal structures in Pleasant Bay.
+The inventory should generate information sufficient for GIS mapping.

+7.3.2.2 Develop a detailed inventory of non-structural coastal management solutions.
 The inventory would encompass soft applications and significant nourishment projects that are not considered structures.

-7.3.3 Recommendations: Regulatory Guidance for Erosion Control Structures
+7.3.3 Recommendations: Regulatory Guidance for Erosion Control Structures its review of applications for Chapter 91 licenses for erosion control structures in the ACEC.